Links on Android Authority may earn us a commission. Learn more.

 Get a breakdown of WhatsApp data usage

-All Android phones from the last five years or so ship with a data usage tracker, allowing you to get an app-by-app breakdown of data usage.
-But WhatsApp also has a tracker, giving you a category-by-category look at data usage.
+All Android phones from the last six or seven years ship with a data usage tracker, allowing you to get an app-by-app breakdown of data usage.
+But WhatsApp also has an integrated tracker, giving you a category-by-category look at data usage.

-To access WhatsApp’s data usage log, you’ll need to visit Settings > Data and storage usage > Network usage.
-Here, you’ll find data usage related to Google Drive, roaming, WhatsApp calls, status updates, messages and overall usage.
-The biggest downside is that there doesn’t seem to be a Wi-Fi versus cellular breakdown — it all gets lumped in the same category.
+To access WhatsApp’s data usage log, you’ll need to visit Settings > Storage and data > Network usage.
+Here, you’ll find data usage related to Google Drive, roaming, WhatsApp calls, status updates, messages, media, and overall usage.
+The biggest downside is that there doesn’t seem to be a Wi-Fi versus cellular breakdown — it all gets lumped into the same category.

 Then clear those files from your storage